 Here, on this earth, as wonderful as the community of the local church can be, we are yet human, with human hang-ups and differing viewpoints.
 There is no perfect church, and no perfect music minister.
 In the end, the only glue that holds the Church together is forgiveness.

 For those who are seeking a place that is above the natural failings of humanity (even in the Church), there can be a place of satisfaction, but it exists in a different place than the natural realm, it’s the place of the spirit.
 Bach lived in this place.
 He dialogued in this place, and derived strength from a divine relationship he had there with God Himself.

-I have no doubt that he could have done well as a musician in any other occupational choice than that of a music minister, and that he could have given the world great music by the inspiration of God in a secular venue.
-But he chose to identify himself with the One he served and had relationship with, by serving the local church community.
+He may have been able to do well as a musician in any other occupational choice than that of a music minister, giving the world great music by the inspiration of God in a secular venue; but he chose, rather, to identify himself with the One whom he loved by pouring his life into the local church community.
 He was not ashamed to be identified with Jesus.
 “For whoever is ashamed of Me and My words in this adulterous and sinful generation, the Son of Man will also be ashamed of him when He comes in the glory of His Father with the holy angels.”
 (Mk.
 8:38)